 Students can use multiple resources to collect poetry.
 ESL students can benefit from writing down the poems they choose.
 Working with the partners will help any students struggling with the assignment.

-Encourage students to take their collection of Haiku poetry home to read to a parent/guardian.
-They can also tell them about the origins and rules of Haiku poetry.
+Encourage students to take their collection of haiku poetry home to read to a parent or guardian.
+They can also tell them about the origins and rules of haiku poetry.

 - Were your students able to successfully locate examples of Haiku?